+Services that are covered for you Healthways SilverSneakers® Fitness Center

+Memberships SilverSneakers® Membership

-Services that are covered for you What you must pay when you get these services Healthways SilverSneakers [®] Fitness Center Memberships No Charge SilverSneakers [®] Membership SilverSneakers can help you live a healthier, more active life through fitness and social connection.
-You are covered for a fitness benefit through SilverSneakers at participating locations 1 .
-You have access to instructors who lead specially designed group exercise classes at participating locations nationwide 1 .
-You can take classes 2 plus use exercise equipment and other amenities.
-Additionally, SilverSneakers FLEX [®] gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
-SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVE, SilverSneakers On Demand TM and our mobile app, SilverSneakers GO TM .
-All you need to get started is your personal SilverSneakers [®] ID number.
+SilverSneakers can help you live a healthier, more active life through fitness and social connection.
+You are covered for a fitness benefit through SilverSneakers at participating locations.
+You have access to instructors who lead specially designed group exercise classes at participating locations nationwide.
+You can take classes plus use exercise equipment and other amenities.
+Additionally, SilverSneakers FLEX® gives you options to get active outside of traditional gyms (like recreation centers, malls and parks).
+SilverSneakers also connects you to a support network and virtual resources through SilverSneakers LIVE, SilverSneakers On DemandTM and our mobile app, SilverSneakers GOTM.
+All you need to get started is your personal SilverSneakers® ID number.
 Go to SilverSneakers.com to learn more about your benefit or call 1-888-423-4632 (TTY 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.

 Always talk with your doctor before starting an exercise program.

-Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
+- 1. Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
 Use of PL facilities and amenities is limited to terms and conditions of PL basic membership.
-Facilities and amenities vary by PL.
+Facilities and amenities vary by PL. - 2.
 Membership includes SilverSneakers instructor-led group fitness classes.
 Some locations offer members additional classes.
 Classes vary by location.

-SilverSneakers and SilverSneakers FLEX are registered trademarks of Tivity Health, Inc. SilverSneakers On- Demand and SilverSneakers Go are trademarks of Tivity Health, Inc. © 2021 Tivity Health, Inc. All rights reserved.
+SilverSneakers and SilverSneakers FLEX are registered trademarks of Tivity Health, Inc. SilverSneakers On-Demand and SilverSneakers Go are trademarks of Tivity Health, Inc.

+© 2021 Tivity Health, Inc. All rights reserved.

-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-No Charge One (1) routine hearing exam each year The applicable cost-sharing will apply to any additional exams.
+Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. • One (1) routine hearing exam each year • The applicable cost-sharing will apply to any additional exams.
+In-network: No Charge Out-of-network: You pay a \$60 copayment